faizal08/GLAMGAZE/README.md

 ## Usage

-1. Open your web browser and navigate to [http://localhost:8080](http://localhost:8080).
+1. Open your web browser and navigate to [http://localhost:8021/glamgaze](http://localhost:8021/glamgaze) for customer side
+2. navigate to [http://localhost:8020/admin](http://localhost:8020/admin) for admin side
 2. Create an account or log in to access the store.
 3. Browse products, add items to your cart or wishlist, and proceed to checkout.